Hundreds attend funeral of members of Serb royal family

+* Reburial in Serbia comes decades after Price Pavle’s death in exile

-TOPOLA, Serbia (Reuters) - Hundreds of mourners gathered on Saturday for the reburial of Serbian Prince Pavle Karadjordjevic, his wife and son, decades after their deaths in exile, a ceremony important for many Serbs who retain a strong sentimental attachment to the royal dynasty.
+TOPOLA, Serbia, Oct 6 (Reuters) - Hundreds of mourners gathered on Saturday for the reburial of Serbian Prince Pavle Karadjordjevic, his wife and son, decades after their deaths in exile, a ceremony important for many Serbs who retain a strong sentimental attachment to the royal dynasty.

 Following exhumation from a cemetery in Switzerland last month, the three coffins draped in Serbian flags and escorted by Serb Army Guards were transferred to the Oplenac royal chapel in the southwestern town of Topola, the resting place for most of the royal family.